RestlessTheRed/EldenRingBuildManager/README.md

 Using this repository, you can setup a Twitch chatbot that handles build management for the video game Elden Ring (2022).

+The bot is also hosted on a server, so if you want it working in your Twitch chat without deploying it yourself, just hit me up.

 ## Setting up

 To set up the bot, you need to fill in the necessary values in `config.json`.
 Here is how you can do it: